Clinical Trials

 We understand that anxiety increases when a person receives a cancer diagnosis.
-That’s why the Henry Ford Cancer Institute is dedicated to providing you with accurate answers to questions about head and neck cancer.
+That’s why Henry Ford Cancer is dedicated to providing you with accurate answers to questions about head and neck cancer.
 You and your family will need support and guidance, and we will make sure you have all the information you need as you go through the diagnostic process, your treatment, and your follow-up care.

 Our team of medical professionals includes head and neck cancer surgeons, reconstructive surgeons, plastic surgeons, radiation oncologists, medical oncologists, and specialized nurses.
 We value teamwork, and we are highly committed to providing you with compassionate and expert healthcare.